Andrew Gillum: Legal issues

 On June 22, 2022, Gillum was indicted by the U.S. Attorney's Office in the Northern District of Florida on 21 felony counts, including wire fraud, conspiracy, and making false statements for allegedly diverting money raised during the campaign to a company controlled by Sharon Lettman-Hicks, one of his top advisors on his campaign, who then used the money to pay Gillum.
 In response, Gillum released a statement declaring his innocence and calling the indictment "political" in nature.

 U.S. District Judge Allen Winsor refused to dismiss the federal charges levied against Gillum, disagreeing with Gillum's attorney's claim that he was singled out because he was a black gubernatorial candidate.
 The jury found Gillum not guilty on the charge of making false statements and was hung on the remaining counts.
 In May 2023, federal prosecutors moved to dismiss the remaining charges against Gillum.

+On July 2, 2026, Gillum was arrested in Baldwin County, Alabama.
+Daphne Police Department officers initiated a traffic stop after he was observed driving erratically.
+During the stop, police initiated a probable cause search after noticing a glass pipe on the center console.
+The search found several rolled marijuana cigarettes and three packages of a substance that tested positive for methamphetamine.
+He was subsequently arrested.
+Being released the next day, he was charged with possession of dangerous drugs, use or possession of drug paraphernalia, and possession of marijuana.
+On July 4 he appeared on a panel at the Essence Festival of Culture in New Orleans, Louisiana without notifying organizers of his arrest two days prior.
+Gillum was arrested again on August 6, 2026, after missing a drug test and subsequently testing positive for methamphetamine.

 Honors and accolades

 Gillum has received various honors and accolades.
 While attending FAMU, Gillum was recognized by the National Center for Policy Alternatives in Washington, D.C., as the country's top student leader in 2001.
 In 2004, he was named to Ebony magazine's "Fast Track 30 Leaders Who Are 30 and Under."
 Gillum was named as a "2010 Emerging Leader" by Essence Magazine.

 As part of Florida A&M University's 2012 125th Anniversary Quasiquicentennial Celebration, Gillum was honored as an Outstanding Alumnus, along with 124 other FAMU alumni.
 Also in 2012, Gillum was named as one of "50 Young Progressive Activists Who Are Changing America," by The Huffington Post.
 In 2014, Gillum was named as one of the 40 Under 40 by The Washington Post political blog "The Fix."